explodinglabs/jsonrpcclient/doc/api.rst

     >>> from jsonrpcclient.http_server import HTTPServer
     >>> client = HTTPServer('http://cats.com')

-There are other :doc:`options <examples>` available which use different protocols to send a message.
+There are other :doc:`options <examples>` available which use different methods to send a message.
 To use those you would import a different class.
 But regardless of the client used, the rest of the usage described below is the same.

 Sending a request